 4 of our favourite Peak District Waterfalls

-Written by Shayle Follows
+Written by Shayle

-Whether you are a budding photographer, a family looking for an adventure, or a hiker keen to enjoy a new route, the Peak District is a beautiful place to explore, with so many hidden treasures and many of the most incredible waterfalls in the UK.
+Whether you are a budding photographer, a family looking for an adventure, or a hiker keen to enjoy a new route, the Peak District is a beautiful place to explore, with many hidden treasures and many of the most incredible waterfalls in the UK.
 We have compiled a list of 4 of our favourite waterfalls in the Peak District and everything you need to know about them so you can easily plan your next hike.

 Padley Gorge Waterfall, Peak District

-You will find Padley Gorge is a deep, narrow valley between Grindleford Village and the A6187 road in the Peak District.
+Padley Gorge is a deep, narrow valley between Grindleford Village and the A6187 road in the Peak District.
 It is one of our favourite spots in the Peak District; it’s a walker’s paradise and a popular spot for bird and wildlife watchers.
 The area is part of the Yarncliff Wood, Padley Site of Special Scientific Interest (SSSI).

-Padley Gorge Waterfall in the Peak District
+Padley Gorge Waterfall, Peak District.

 Swimming at Padley Gorge